GENERAL PUBLICATIONS POLICIES

 The type and design of the seal do not render an effective identifying symbol in different sizes and reproductions.
 When an identifying symbol is desired, the University office should use the Binghamton University logotype.

-Approval to use the seal for official University business may be granted by the Director of University Publications.
+Approval to use the seal for official University business may be granted by the Office of Creative Services.